 See the Unity integration guide for more details.

-Unity WebView plugin is currently available for use with Android.
-See a 2-minute walkthrough below:
+Unity WebView plugin is currently available for use with Android and iOS.

 If your application lives on the web or has a user-facing web portal, you can integrate Ready Player Me as an <iframe> into your existing web frontend.
 When avatars are created, unique links to avatar 3D models are provided, which can be either imported to your web app straight away or stored for your user profile and be later imported into a Unity or Unreal app.